-In February 2020, VCE announced that they will be purchasing 50 megawatts of renewable power from a new solar park located in Kings County, CA. The power from the park will replace current short-term power contracts, allowing VCE to deliver higher levels of renewable power at competitive prices.
-The 15-year contract with Aquamarine Westside, LLC, CIM Group’s solar project, will commence when the project enters commercial operation, anticipated in 2021.
+VCE is purchasing 50 megawatts of renewable power from a new solar park located in Kings County, CA. The power from the park replaces short-term power contracts, allowing VCE to deliver higher levels of renewable power at competitive prices.
+The 15-year contract with Aquamarine Westside, LLC, CIM Group’s solar project commenced in October 2021.
 The project is a 21,000-acre, master-planned clean energy park with over 2 GW of solar production potential.

 Most of VCE’s electricity is produced from clean energy sources such as hydro, solar and wind.
-The current power portfolio was approved by the VCE Board of Directors in early 2018.
 Our intent is to purchase as much electricity as possible from clean energy sources located in California at prices that remain competitive with PG&E. Check out our Power Sources here.

 Enrollment & Opt-Out

 here to opt out or call VCE’s customer service line at 855-699-VCEA (8232).

 There are two main components to your electricity service: Delivery and Generation.
 Your PG&E bill will show “Current PG&E Electric Delivery Charges” and “Valley Clean Energy Alliance Electric Generation Charges” in the Account Summary section on the first page of your bill.
 Please see our sample bill to see an example of what this will look like when you start receiving VCE service.